indrajiita/test/DataGrip Quick Start Guide.md

 2. In the **Export Data** dialog, provide the following required parameters:
     - **Extractor**.
 This defines the export file format, such as CSV, XLSX, or XML.
     - **Output file**.
 The path to the export file and its name.
 3. Optionally, select **Transpose**.
-In the transposed view, the rows and columns in the export file is interchanged.
+In the transposed view, the rows and columns in the export file are interchanged.
 4. Click **Export to File**.<br>
 ![Export Data](./media1/exportdata.png)